 With the Google Ads reporting tool, you can see stats exclusive to your RSAs including top combinations, headlines and descriptions.
 To access this, go to Ads & extensions, add a filter for Ad types under Attributes, and select RSA.

 There are differing opinions on whether or not RSAs perform better or worse than extended text ads.
 Whilst RSAs have better click-through rate compared to other ad types, they also have a lower conversion rate overall, and this can put some advertisers off opting for this type of ad.
 However a recent study by Optmyzr found that their RSAs had higher impressions, a better click-through rate, but a lower conversion rate - however the same study also found that even with a slightly lower conversion rate, the 400% increase in impressions nets a lot of incremental conversions overall.

 Similarly, a Wordstream study comparing the performance of RSAs to Standard text Ads also found that RSAs had 283% more impressions per ad than the standard ads - despite the slightly lower Click Through Rate (CTR) overall for the RSAs, there was a better conversion rate on clicks, which ultimately drove more conversions.

 This means that the switch to RSAs is not likely to negatively affect your overall performance, but we advise making the switch sooner rather than later to account for the machine learning period.

-Automation is something we’re seeing more frequently in the Google Ads platform, from performance max campaigns and smart campaigns to automated bidding and now Google sunsetting ETAs and favouring RSAs.
-Ultimately AI is streamlining paid advertising, making it more accessible and easier to use but on the flip side we lose some control and metric to report on.
-For now testing automation and collecting data is the key to optimising any Google Ads account.
+Automation is something we’re seeing more frequently in the Google Ads platform, from performance max campaigns and smart campaigns, to automated bidding - and now Google sunsetting ETAs and favouring RSAs.
+Ultimately AI is streamlining paid advertising, making it more accessible and easier to use - but we do lose some control and metric to report on.
+For now, testing automation and collecting data is the key to optimising any Google Ads account.

 Keeping up with the constantly changing Google Ads platform can be frustrating.
 If you need any help updating your Google Ads account or advice for managing the transition to RSAs we can help - Get in touch.